danielstegink/HollowKnight.ExaltationExpanded/ReadMe.md

 Thank you to Volt and BenjaLP211 for help with testing and feedback.

 ## Patch Notes
+1.2.1.0
+- Modified to use latest version of DanielSteginkUtils

 1.2.0.0
 -	Integrated with DanielSteginkUtils
 -	Complete Mask gives extra masks instead of a healable Lifeblood Mask